 Text: Algebra 1, McDougal Littell

-· You will be issued a book at the beginning of the year
+· You will be issued a log in for an online textbook at the beginning of the year

 Preparedness for Class